Documenting quality checks in neon sign manufacturing

 Establish design engineering standards

 Create a short engineering checklist that every design must satisfy.
 Include stroke width minimums, minimum spacing between live conductors, and mounting tolerances.
-Store the checklist in a single repository and link it to the CAD or vector file.
+Store the checklist in one repository and link it to the CAD or vector file.
 Require sign-off by a qualified designer before a job moves to production.

 Implement rigorous testing procedures